egeersu/LSTMN/README.md

 ### Pre-trained Weights

-Model weights can be downloaded through be downloaded through the links provided and used via Knet.load()
+Model weights can be downloaded through the following links:

 	lstm46.jld2